 Apply pressure (lots of muscle!!) onto the wood and push the drill through the entire surface.
 Before you know it, your hole is cut!
-The wood from inside of the hole will probably stay stuck in the hole saw.
-Simply stick a screw driver into one of the holes on the side of the hole saw to pop that piece right out.
+The wood from the inside of the hole will probably stay stuck in the hole saw.
+Simply stick a screwdriver into one of the holes on the side of the hole saw to pop that piece right out.

 Just put the piece of plastic into the space and it should fit perfectly, almost like a “cap” in the hole.
 Because I was painting my wood white, I bought a white grommet.